How Chatbots Work (No Math Required)

 LLM (Large Language Model)

-AI trained on massive amounts of text to understand and generate human-like language.
-Powers chatbots, writing tools, and more.
+A type of AI trained on massive amounts of text data to understand, generate, and reason about human language.
+LLMs power chatbots, writing tools, coding assistants, and many other applications.

 Related Guides